Extending the planar theory of anyons to quantum wire networks: Towards coherence for anyon models on general graphs

 Importantly, any generator of the form \eqref{eq::minimal-generators} is effectively a four-particle exchange process (at most) and as such can be expressed in terms of the $R$-, $P$-, $Q$- or $B$-symbols.
 To see this, consider the corresponding exchange operator representing the simple braid

 where the anyons $d_1\times\dots\times d_K=f$ and the anyons $c_1\times\dots\times c_K=e$ are joined by a common fusion channel and the total charge of the entire system is $i$.
 In such a basis, the fusion vertices $e$ and $f$ can be pulled through the entire spacetime diagram of the exchange process, so that such a process effectively becomes a four-particle process.
-Thus, the above simple braid can be represented by $B^{baef}_{ghi}$, where $g=a\times b$ and $h=g\times e$.
+Thus, the above simple braid can be represented by $B^{baef}_{ghi}$, where by $g$ we denote an anyon $g$ in the fusion channel of $a \times b$, similarly for $h$ in the fusion channel of $g \times e$.
 If $K=0$ or $L=0$ this reduces to $P^{bae}_{gi}$ or $Q^{baf}_{gi}$ respectively.
 Therefore, by the preceding discussion, we conclude that any simple braid \eqref{eq::simple_braid} can be expressed by the $R$-, $P$-, $Q$- and $B$-symbols.
 However, the resulting expressions can be quite involved as they require using pseudocommutative relations repeatedly.

 \item {\bf{Analogues of the hexagons for higher particle number.}} Recall that the $P$- and $Q$-hexagons which were derived from the following relations expressing the fact that fusion commutes with graph braiding for $N=3$ anyons on a trijunction \cite{FirstPaper},